 a.
 Before Recording:

-In this method, you can set-up some correlation rules in VuGen before going to start the recording.
-But setting-up rules for correlation is possible only when you know the dynamic values that need to be correlated before recording.
-Since most of the applications are new and many times a performance tester does not know the internal functionality of the application, so it is hard to predict the dynamic value before recording the script.
+In this method, you can set up some correlation rules in VuGen before going to start the recording.
+However, setting up rules for correlation is possible only when you know the dynamic values that need to be correlated before recording.
+Since most of the applications are new and many times a performance tester does not know the internal functionality of the application, it is hard to predict the dynamic value before recording the script.
 Hence this method is used very rarely.
 If you are familiar with the application very well and know all the dynamic values then you can create correlation rules that will automatically identify the dynamic values while you record the application.

 Recording Options -> Correlations -> Configuration -> Scan for correlations applying -> Rule Scan -> Automatically correlate values found.